khuonghoanghuy/FNF-Pop-Engine-Rewrite/README.md

 # Friday Night Funkin': Pop Engine Rewrite!
 (WIP)
 [Pop Engine](https://github.com/Hoovy-Team/FNF-Pop-Engine-Legacy) is my first FNF Engine i've made, because of that, i make a rewrite version of Pop Engine

-all of this engine is made by me and some other code i found!
+all of this engine is was made by me with some people help me

 ### THIS ENGINE IS STILL UNSTABLE!!!
 (USING THIS FOR MODDING FOR YOUR OWN RISK!)